epiforecasts/covid19.sgene.utla.rt/README.md

 # Local area reproduction numbers and S-gene dropouts

-This repository contains the data and code for our report exploring the association between lower-tier local area (LTLA) reproduction number estimates in England and the proportion of Covid-19 tests negative for the S-gene.
+This repository contains the data and code for our report exploring the association between lower-tier local area (UTLA) reproduction number estimates in England and the proportion of Covid-19 tests negative for the S-gene.
 The report can be found [here](https://github.com/epiforecasts/covid19.sgene.ltla.rt/report.pdf/).

 ## Reproducibility